Office of Research and Scholarship

 Non-compliance can result in severe penalties to the institution, and in some instances, to the individual.
 It is the responsibility of faculty and staff to be familiar with UT Tyler policy as it relates to these research compliance areas.

 This office affirms its commitment to the following objectives:

 - To assist faculty and student researchers in meeting compliance requirements and in achieving approval for animal, human subject, rDNA, and select or infectious agent protocols submitted for IACUC, IRB or IBC review, as appropriate;

-- To review declarations of both funded and non-funded investigators no less than annually and to present conflicts of interests to the Committee on Research Integrity for management and monitoring;
+- To review declarations of both funded and non-funded investigators no less than annually and to present conflicts of interests to the Compliance Coordinator for management and monitoring;

 - To provide resources and/or training to University faculty and students in the Responsible Conduct of Research (RCR) as established by the federal Office of Research Integrity (ORI);

 - To assure investigator commitment to research integrity by responding to allegations of misconduct in research through inquiry and, if necessary, investigation;

 - To monitor and administer export control procedures for issues related to controlled technologies not protected by the fundamental research exemption (15 CFR 734.8) that remain subject to the EAR and/or to ITAR.

 - To monitor faculty effort reports and to assure compliance with 2 CFR 220, Appendix A Section J.10.